 3. The Food-Bio Lab allows students to test soil and plant tissue for nutrients and contaminants, as a way to improve knowledge of what is in the food that students are eating and evaluate its quality through a hands–on study of biology.

 4. The Healthy Student Initiative provides Amun Shea students with basic health and nutrition knowledge, in order to create a comprehensive school environment that fosters good health.

 GlobeMed at the University of Michigan strives to raise $10,000 every year for their partnership with PEOF.
 Additionally, the chapter aims to promote community health locally and abroad through their two partnerships.

 Local Partner – Joy-Southfield Community Development Corporation in Detroit, MI

-In addition to fundraising for Tiyatien Health’s programs, GlobeMed at University of Michigan volunteers their time to support The Joy-Southfield Community Development Corporation (JSCDC), which was founded in the basement of Second Grace United Methodist Church in 2001 with a mission of neighborhood revitalization through family life-skill support and community economic development.
-Its health and education center has grown to provide free healthcare and prevention resources to the un- and under-insured living in the Cody-Rouge community of Detroit, Michigan.
-The JSCDC utilizes an environmental model of health that is based on the idea that the reduction of environmental risk factors to health is essential for community health and that access to health should not be determined by where one lives.
-The partnership between the JSCDC and the GlobeMed chapter at the University of Michigan began in 2006, and since then, the GlobeMed chapter has been helping to coordinate and lead health workshops for Detroit families, along with aiding the establishment of a farmer’s market and two community gardens.
+JSCDC’s mission is to revitalize neighborhoods through family life-skill support and community economic development.
+The health and education center has grown to provide free healthcare and prevention resources to the underinsured and the uninsured who live in the Cody-Rouge community of Detroit.
+The JSCDC believes that the reduction of environmental risk factors to health is essential for community health and that access to health shouldn’t be determined by where one lives.
+The University of Michigan GlobeMed chapter partnered with JSCDC in 2006 and has helped coordinate and lead health workshops for Detroit families, along with maintaining two community gardens and helping at the Farmer’s Market.